loganballard/wisconsin-benchmark/README.md

-# Wisconsin Benchmark
+# Logan's Wisconsin Benchmark

 My attempt to recreate the Wisconsin Benchmark is PostGreSQL.
-I know that postgres has this implementation already, but this is a good DB exercise.
+I know that postgres has this implemented already, but this is a good DB exercise.

 ## Pre-requisite Setup